-There are just four Y-DNA results in the project so far.
+There are just five Y-DNA results in the project so far.
 I’m eager to find other males with the TICKLE name or variants who would be prepared to take a Y-DNA test to see how their results compare.

 You’ll see that there are 3 distinct sub-groups identified so far.
 Family A and Family F are both from Lancashire.
 Family V is from the US and possibly of German, rather than English origin.